 What are the data used for?

 The statistics produced from the data are used for calculating key figures describing the activity of municipalities and joint municipal boards and for monitoring their other activities.
-Preliminary data from these statistics are delivered to the National Research and Development Centre for Welfare and Health in the end of Apil.
+Preliminary data from these statistics are delivered to the National Institute for Health and Welfare (THL) in the end of April.

 How often are data collected?